petrushchako/Linux/Commands/dig.md

 - `+noquestion`: Suppress the display of the question section of the query.
 - `+noadditional`: Suppress the display of additional section of the response.

+## Example:
+1. To query the A records for a domain:

+    `dig example.com A`

+2. To perform a reverse DNS lookup for an IP address:

+    `dig -x 8.8.8.8`